treeverse/lakeFS/design/rejected/hard-delete.md

 # Hard Delete Uncommitted Data

+## Decision

+No solution found that covers all scenarios and edge cases in an adequate way.
+Decided to shelve the effort for finding an online solution for now, and concentrate on the offline solution.

 ## Motivation

 Uncommitted data which is no longer referenced (due to branch deletion, reset branch etc.) is not being deleted by lakeFS.